 Date of Judgement: 10.02.2025

+Area of Law: Renewable Energy (Hybrid)

 The Appellate Tribunal for Electricity (APTEL) upheld the order of the West Bengal Electricity Regulatory Commission (WBERC) that imposed a ceiling of 30% combined annual Capacity Utilization Factor (CUF) for the applicability of concessional transmission charges to the Appellant's wind-solar hybrid renewable energy project.
 APTEL held that the term "pure wind" and "pure solar" used in the WBERC Open Access Regulations, 2022 cannot be interpreted to include hybrid renewable energy sources, as per the established principles of statutory interpretation.
 The WBERC, in the Statement of Reasons for the Regulations, had explicitly excluded hybrid renewable energy sources from the ambit of the concessional transmission charges provided under Regulation 18.2.1(h).
 APTEL further observed that the inclusion of wind-solar hybrid renewable energy sources within the purview of Regulation 18.2.1(h), albeit with a 30% CUF ceiling, may amount to an amendment of the Regulations, which can only be done by the WBERC following the due process of law.
 APTEL refrained from commenting on the Appellant's contention that the 30% CUF ceiling is contrary to the policies and statutes promoting renewable energy, as such challenges to the validity of the Regulations are required to be made before the High Court through judicial review proceedings, and not before the Appellate Tribunal.

 JAIPUR VIDYUT VITRAN NIGAM LTD. & ORS VERSUS CENTRAL ELECTRICITY REGULATORY COMMISSION & ORS [APL NO. 111 OF 2018 & 112 OF 2018]